alessimichele/LSA/README.md

 ### Datasets in [data](./data/)
 The following table reports the results obtained from the analysis of the datasets in [data](./data/).
-The model used were SVD, the AutoEncoder and the VariationalAutoEncoder.
+The models used were SVD, the AutoEncoder, and the VariationalAutoEncoder.
-Both word-count and tf-idf embeddings were tested for each model, and the results are reported in the table below.
+Both word count and tfidf embeddings were tested for each model, and the results are reported in the table below.
-The percentage % represent the percentage of queries within the .QRY file that have at least one relevant document in the top 15 retrieved documents.
+The percentage % represents the percentage of queries within the .QRY file that has at least one relevant document in the top 15 retrieved documents.
 The precision P and recall R are computed on the top 15 retrieved documents. $\ell$ is the average loss computed for AE and VAE.

 |           |SVD        |AE         |VAE         |
 |-----------|-----------|-----------|------------|